 Each year millions of rodents and other animals suffer from inhumane pest control methods.
-Although mice and rats can pose health risks to people and our pets, even “pests” deserve to be treated humanely.
+Although mice and rats can pose health risks to people, pets, and other wildlife, even “pests” deserve to be treated humanely.

 Preventing rodents around your home